 - If a sign appears to be a lexical sign but is not known by the annotator, this is glossed as ADD-TO-SIGNBANK(UNKNOWN). - If two possibilities exist for a single token and it is difficult to decide between the two, then both ID glosses are entered with a forward slash between each token (e.g., LOOK/THINK).
-More than two ID
+More than two ID glosses are entered, each separated by a forward slash, if more than two possibilities exist (e.g., LOOK/THINK/SEE).
+This convention is also used to demonstrate ambiguity between sign types for example, when one is uncertain if a given token is a lexical sign or a sequence of constructed action (e.g., TEA/G:CA:DRINK-TEA). - If the identity of a sign is uncertain, but a possibility exists, then the ID gloss is entered prefixed by a '?' (e.g., ?HOME).
+This may be used because the token looks like it could be a phonological variant of this lemma or it may be a separate (new) lemma. - If a sign cannot be identified (e.g., it is poorly articulated or has not been completed), it is impossible to say with any certainty what the sign is, and it is likely that nobody would be able to tell what the sign is, then the sign is glossed as INDECIPHERABLE.
+Note: There are some possible inconsistencies in annotation of INDECIPHERABLE versus ADD-TO-SIGNBANK(UNKNOWN) that we hope to fix in later releases.

-- If the identity of a sign is uncertain, but a possibility exists, then the ID gloss is entered prefixed by a '?' (e.g., ?HOME).
-This may be used because the token looks like it could be a phonological variant of this lemma or it may be a separate (new) lemma. - If a sign cannot be identified (e.g., it is poorly articulated or has not been completed) and it is impossible to say with any certainty what the sign is, then the sign is glossed as INDECIPHERABLE.
-Note: There are some possible inconsistencies in annotation of INDECIPHERABLE versus ADD-TO-SIGNBANK(UNKNOWN) that we hope to fix in later releases. - If a sign is not finished but is easily identified, the corresponding ID gloss is entered followed by FALSE-START in brackets (e.g., DOG(FALSE-START)).
+• If a sign is not finished but is easily identified, the corresponding ID gloss is entered followed by FALSE-START in brackets (e.g., DOG(FALSE-START)).
 This convention is also extended to signs that are indecipherable because the signer did not finish what they were going to sign (INDECIPHERABLE(FALSE-START)).

-5 Appendix: Work-in-progress basic template in ELAN as of Oct 2014
+5 Appendix A: Work-in-progress basic template in ELAN as of February 2015